NVlabs/ProtoMotions/README.md

 environment.

 The environment code is located in `phys_anim/envs`.
 The first folder defines the environment type, for example `amp`.
-Within each environment folder we have `common.py` which contains all the core logic for the environment, and `isaacgym.py`, `isaacsim.py`, etc... which contain the simulator specific code (e.g., IsaacGym API calls).
+Within each environment folder we have `common.py` which contains all the core logic for the environment, and `isaacgym.py`, `isaaclab.py`, etc... which contain the simulator specific code (e.g., IsaacGym API calls).

 ## Configurations

 This repo is aimed to be versatile and fast to work with.
 Everything should be configurable, and elements should be composable by combining configs.
 For example, the `opt` folder contains a collection of config options.
 Some of them are:
-- `wdb`: Log using Weights and Biases.
+- `wandb`: Log using Weights and Biases.
 - `disable_discriminator`: Disabling AMP discriminator for classes inheriting from AMP.
 - `legged-robot`: Configurations for legged robots (e.g., Unitree H1).
 - `record_motion`: Record motions (states) to a file.